nmdp-bioinformatics/gfe-db/README.md

 ### CloudFormation Templates
 CloudFormation templates define the architecture that is deployed to AWS.
 The basic resources include:
+- VPC with public subnets
+- S3 bucket for templates, data, backups and logs
 - IAM permissions
 - AWS Batch job definitions, queues and compute environments for build and load services
 - StepFunctions state machine to orchestrate the build and load service